 Story to illustrate a point

-The following fictional story will help explain some of the issues involved with holidays not condoned by the Bible.
+The following fictional story will help explain some of the issues involved with holidays such as Christmas that are not condoned by the Bible.
 Imagine it is Germany during the height of Nazism in 1937.
 Churches throughout the country are in trouble.
 Young people who go to church want to leave and join the Hitler Youth.
 Businesses that even SEEM to be Jewish because they observe a seventh-day Sabbath are failing.

 Some ministers, however, believe that if they only make some minor changes here and there to how the church operates they will be able to survive what is happening in the country.
 For example, on April 20th of each year is Hitler's birthday, which many joyously celebrate.
 Since it is unclear exactly when Christ was born, some ministers and religious leaders choose April 20th as the time to commemorate Jesus' birth.
 They also figure out that if they take the cross, and add just a few bends to it, that it looks surprisingly similar to a swastika.
 They decide to refer to their new creation as Christ's cross.